-¶4-To nominate not less than three persons for the office of Editor of the Pilgrim Holiness Advocate (Section 115, ¶8).

-¶5-To hear reports of the general church officers.

-¶6-To review the work of the Secretary of Foreign Missions, Secretary of Church Extension, and Secretary of Sunday Schools.

-¶7-To pass upon any proposed changes in the duties and responsibilities of the general officers.

-¶8-To set the salaries and allowances of all general officers and appointees, and to provide a parsonage and telephone for the General Superintendent.

-¶9-To review and pass upon measures and plans proposed by the Executive Council.

-¶10-To set a yearly budget of expense of not more than five dollars and fifty cents (\$5.50) per member for the work of the General Church, both at home and abroad, namely:

-General administration, \$1.00; foreign missions, \$2.00; Church extension, \$1.00; Sunday school and youth work, 25c; church extension loan fund, 50c; and senior college fund, 75c.
-Three special offerings are to be taken, as follows: November self-denial offering for foreign missions; the Easter offering for church extension and the rally day offering for Sunday school work.

-¶11-All newly organized churches on established districts shall be assessed but one-fourth of the general budget quota for the fiscal year following their organization; one-half for the following year; and three-fourths the third year.
-From then on they shall assume their full quota (Section 111, ¶2).

-¶12-To be responsible for the collection of general church funds and the disbursements of same.
-(Each district shall raise the general church funds according to its own plan.)
-When a local church has raised the monthly quota asked of it by the district, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed provided the budget is paid up to date (Section 90, ¶19).

-¶13-To have power to revise the reading and study courses as may be deemed necessary.

-¶14-To fix the meeting place of the General Conference and to announce same not less than a year in advance of the time set (Section 113, ¶1).

-¶15-To authorize by a two-thirds vote the calling of a special session of the General Conference (Sections 113, ¶2; 121, ¶5).

-¶16-To pass upon the conduct or teaching of any of its own members and by a three-fourths majority vote remove an offender.

-¶17-To fill the vacated office of any general officer, with the exception of the General Superintendent.

-¶18-To approve the appointment of all persons proposed for home and foreign missionary service.
+- (3) To nominate not less than three persons for the office of Editor; two or more persons for each of the offices of General Secretary-Treasurer and Publishing Agent; and four persons for the office of Secretary of Education. - (4) To hear reports of the general church officers. - (5) To review the work of the Secretary of Foreign Missions, Secretary of Church Extension, and Secretary of General Sunday Schools and Youth, Secretary of Education, Editor, and Publishing Agent. - (6) To appoint an assistant to the Secretary of Foreign Missions, who shall be nominated by the Secretary of Foreign Missions. - (7) To pass upon any proposed changes in the duties and responsibilities of the general officers. - (8) To set the salaries and allowances of all general officers and appointees, and to provide a parsonage and telephone for the General Superintendent. - (9) To review and pass upon measures and plans proposed by the Executive Council. - (10) To have power to revise the reading and study courses as may be deemed necessary. - (11) To fix the meeting place of the General Conference and to announce same not less than a year in advance of the time set [Section 117, ¶1]. - (12) To authorize, by a two-thirds vote, the calling of a special session of the General Conference [Sections 117, ¶2; 125, ¶1, (4)]. - (13) To pass upon the conduct or teaching of any of its own members and, by a three-fourths majority vote, remove an offender. - (14) To fill the vacated office of any general officer, with the exception of the General Superintendent. - (15) To approve the appointment of all persons proposed for home and foreign missionary service. - (16) To fill the vacated office of a zone representative from the zone in which the vacancy occurred. - (17) To authorize all grants, deeds, and conveyances of any general church property [Section 231, ¶1].

-- ¶19-To fill the vacated office of a zone representative from the zone in which the vacancy occurred. - ¶20-To act as trustee for all properties, both real and personal, belonging to the Pilgrim Holiness Church, Inc., of Michigan, and Indiana, U.S.A., (what is commonly referred to as the "General Church"). - ¶21-To execute deeds, mortgages, and other necessary legal papers by the hands of the General Superintendent and General Secretary. - ¶22-To appoint a superintendent and advisory council for church territory not in regularly organized districts which shall be known as Home Missionary Districts (Section 110), and to be empowered to change any person or persons on the advisory council of such Home Missionary Districts at any time (Section 111, ¶4). - ¶23-To nominate candidates for the offices of General Treasurer and Editor at the General Conference. - ¶24-To provide uniform report blanks for the use of districts in reporting to the general statistician. - ¶25-To provide questionnaires for use of the district examining boards. - ¶26-The General Board shall have supervision over all matters pertaining to the educational work of the General Church (Sections 221, ¶1). - (a) Sunday Schools.
-Shall have general over-sight of Sunday schools and all other activities sponsored by the local Sunday school, such as week-day and vacation Bible schools, camp meeting Bible schools, and the publication of literature for workers and students in all such schools.

-- (b) Young People.
-Shall encourage and aid in the establishment of Young People's Societies in each church, Young People's Conventions, Young People's services at our camp meetings, and other interests pertaining to the Young People's work. - (c) Bible Schools and Colleges.
-Shall have power to standardize recognized church schools, as to entrance requirements, scholarship, doctrinal statements, and credentials required of the faculty.
+- (18) To appoint a superintendent and advisory council for church territory not in regularly organized districts, which shall be known as Home Missionary Districts [Section 114], and to be empowered to change any person or persons on the advisory council of such home missionary districts at any time [Section 115, ¶4]. - (19) To provide uniform report blanks for the use of districts in reporting to the general statistician. - (20) To provide questionnaires for use of the district examining boards. - (21) To authorize the changing of district or zone boundaries involving the transfer of territory from other districts or zones. - (22) To elect a board to direct the affairs of the Ministerial Benefit Association, the Burial Association, and the Pilgrim Pension Plan [Section 240]. - (23) To supervise all matters pertaining to the educational work of the general church [Section 237]. - (a) Sunday Schools.
+They shall have general oversight of Sunday schools and all other activities sponsored by the local Sunday school, such as week-day and vacation Bible schools, camp meeting Bible schools, and the publication of literature for workers and students in all such schools. - (b) Youth Work.
+They shall encourage and aid in the establishment of youth societies in each church, youth conventions, youth services at our camp meetings, and other interests pertaining to the young people's work. - (c) Bible Schools and Colleges.
+They shall have power to standardize recognized church schools, as to entrance requirements, scholarship, doctrinal statements, and credentials required of the faculty.